 Tomb of Horrors is one of the all-time classic Dungeons & Dragons adventure modules.
 It is, in the true sense of the word, infamous for being one of the most devious and impossibly difficult adventures ever written.
 Not only is it chock full of incredibly deadly monsters and unforgivingly lethal deathtraps, but in many cases the encounters and traps are triggered for no readily apparent reason, and cannot reasonably be avoided even by players exercising extreme caution.
 Anyone who has ever played this adventure has had characters die horribly in the Tomb.

 I ran the Tomb of Horrors last night.
 Tycho:

 Somebody lost their arm in the first room.
 After that, it was four hours of poking things with sticks and throwing shit through portals!
 They left the table haunted and demoralized.
 Tycho:

 Mission accomplished, then, for the Tomb of Horrors.
+Gabe:

 I thought they'd at least have fun!
+Tycho:

 DM: Just a word of warning while you're here: Be careful around the Hall of Characters That Died Without a Saving Throw.
 A lot of the guys are still testy about the "Tomb of Horrors".

 Heh, heh, oh, man, Sphere of Annihilation in the statue's mouth.
 That never got old.